 While in Guyana the population speaks English and are mad about cricket, in Suriname the national language is Dutch.
 Here, in Paramaribo, the capital city, travellers can see the Dutch heritage in the architecture that resembles the old Amsterdam.
-Just like Guyana, Suriname is also covered in the lush jungle that enables the country to exploit its natural assets to promote ecotourism activities that are definitely worth their remoteness.
+Just like Guyana, Suriname is also covered in the lush jungle.
+And we think a trip to Suriname is incomplete without a trip into the interior for a stay at a jungle lodge.